Qualifications.

 Details to be confirmed

-We are planning to deliver an un-accredited, easy to access, low cost, Level 2 equivalent training programme in mental health peer support, starting at the end of 2025.
+We will be delivering an un-accredited, easy to access, low cost Level 2 equivalent training programme in mental health peer support in 2026.

-Places will be limited, so if you are interested in being put on our waiting list, please contact us today via the button below.
+Places will be limited, so if you are interested in being put on our waiting list/and or knowing more, please contact us today via the button below.

 Further details will be sent out once available.